euaaron/load.it/README.md

 Later I pretend to make better loading animations and leave this repo just for them.

-The full website can be found at euaaron.github.io or relbeits.net
+The full website using this initial animation can be found at euaaron.github.io or relbeits.net

 That's all, folks.